 - Most important route of exposure: Inhalation

 - Uses: Found in synthetic elastomers (ex. in automobile tires), butadiene rubbers (ex. in rubber products, chewing gum), and styrene-butadiene latex (ex. in coated paper, flooring)

-- Occupational exposures: Approx. 4,000 Canadians are exposed at work, primarily in basic chemical, rubber, and plastic product manufacturing industries
+- Occupational exposures: Approx. 3,300 Canadians are exposed at work, primarily in basic chemical manufacturing and oil and gas extraction industries

 - Environmental exposures: Via combustion sources in indoor and outdoor air such as vehicle exhaust, cigarette smoke, cooking, heating, and forest fires

 - Fast fact: Newer vehicles with catalytic converters emit less 1,3-butadiene than older vehicles.

 1,3-Butadiene is a non-corrosive colourless gas with an odour similar to that of gasoline.
 It is emitted as a byproduct of incomplete combustion of organic matter, and is produced commercially for use in the chemical polymer industry.
 1,3-Butadiene may also be referred to as butadiene or vinylethylene.
 There are numerous other synonyms and product names; see the Hazardous Substances Data Bank (HSDB) for more information.

 1,3-Butadiene has been classified by the International Agency for Research on Cancer (IARC) as Group 1, carcinogenic to humans, with sufficient evidence of carcinogenicity in humans.
 1,3-Butadiene causes cancer of the haematolymphatic organs, and this is also supported by sufficient evidence of carcinogenicity in animals.